 While on our site, we automatically log certain information about how you're using our site.
 This information may include the URL that you came from (source data), your IP address and the pages you visit while on our site.

 When you use our site, one of our applications or access a file sent using our service, the following data about these processes is stored in a database (for technical and statistical purposes only):

 - Name of file accessed;

 - Information of subject line of the email sent;

 - Volume of data transferred;

 - Requesting domain and Country of origin of requesting domain.

 Information we collect from third parties.

 We may engage the services of third-party analytic providers to track and analyse usage and volume statistical information from our users and visitors to our site.
-We may also place a pixel on pages on our site, or those of our partners.
+We may also place a pixel, termed a tracking pixel, on pages on our site, or those of our partners.
 This enables us to record in our server logs that a specific user ID has visited a particular page.
 This data allows us to analyse and determine our User’s behavioural characteristics, which helps us to optimise our site.